jeffora/GlimpseWiki/Data-Endpoints.md

 _Enhancements_: A client should be able to indicate what previous ajax requests is knows about.
 Meaning, if the server was previously asked for a list of child requests and it returned 5 results, next time it is called, if there are 2 new child requests, only the 2 new results should be returned instead of all 7.

-***

-## History
+### History
-List of all the requests that the glimpse storage provider knows about
+List of all the requests that the glimpse storage provider knows about.

 _Input_: